Marist High School (Chicago): Athletics

 Marist also sponsors boxing and ice hockey, though these teams do not compete in state series sponsored by the IHSA.

-Marist competes in the East Suburban Catholic Conference (ESCC).
+Marist competes in the Chicago Catholic League (CCL) and Girls Catholic Athletic Conference (GCAC).
 Marist also competes in the largest school classes of the state series sponsored by the IHSA.
-Known more for academics than athletics, Marist has won the following IHSA sponsored state championship series:
+Marist has won the following IHSA sponsored state championship series: